 - I was found guilty of a disciplinary offence by the discipline committee of the Corporation des maîtres électriciens du Québec.

-If you answered Yes to any of the questions in the Declarations section of the Application for licence issuance form, your file will be examined to determine if it needs to be examined by the OACIQ Licence Issue and Maintenance Committee (LIMC).
+If you respond positively to any of the questions in the Declarations section of the Application for licence issuance form, your file will be examined to determine if it needs to be examined by the OACIQ Licence Issue and Maintenance Committee (LIMC).
 The role of this Committee is to determine whether public protection warrants the imposition of one of the measures set out in the Act when the individual applying for a licence has had his licence revoked, suspended or made subject to restrictions or conditions by the OACIQ Discipline Committee or by another body overseeing real estate brokerage, is the subject of a property assignment, a receiving order, or a protective supervision of a person of full age or a disciplinary, penal or criminal conviction.
 If applicable, in accordance with section 37 of the Real Estate Brokerage Act, the OACIQ may refuse to issue a licence or impose conditions or restrictions thereon.

 It is not always clear whether an act, offense or bankruptcy is worth mentioning.
 If in doubt, it’s better to report such information since your licence may be revoked if it’s noted that you have not reported it.

 Before completing my real estate or mortgage brokerage training, I filed an application for obtaining an opinion from the Licence Issue and Maintenance Committee (LIMC).
 Will my licence issuance application be processed quickly?